saran-surya/two-step-auth/README.md

 ## Usage

-    - Kindly Provide a Company Name so the mail will be treated as important, but you can continue without it also,
+**Kindly Provide a Company Name so the mail will be treated as important, but you can continue without it also**,

 ```node.js
 const {Auth} = require('two-step-auth');